-Asana Steps Precaution Benefits Trikonasana The different steps of performing a Trikonasana are as follows: Stand straight and separate your feet comfortably apart Turn your right foot out 90 degrees and left a foot in by 15 degrees Align the centre of your right heel with the centre of your arch of the left foot Deeply inhale and as you exhale bend your body to the right down the hips, keeping the waist straight, allow the left hand to come up in the air while your right hand comes down towards the floor.
+Asana Steps Precaution Benefits Trikonasana The Trikonasana is a Triangle pose asana.
+It is also known as UtthitaTrikonasana The different steps of performing a Trikonasana are as follows: Stand straight and separate your feet comfortably apart Turn your right foot out 90 degrees and left a foot in by 15 degrees Align the centre of your right heel with the centre of your arch of the left foot Deeply inhale and as you exhale bend your body to the right down the hips, keeping the waist straight, allow the left hand to come up in the air while your right hand comes down towards the floor.
 Stretch maximum and be steady Relax the body more and more with each exhalation As you inhale, come up, bring your arms down to your sides and straighten your feet The asana should not be performed by people suffering from : 1.
 Migraine 2.
 Diarrhoea 3.
 Low blood pressure 4.
-Neck and back injuries The benefits of performing a Trikonasana are as follows: Strengthens the legs, ankles, knees, arms and chest Sketches and opens the hips, groins, calves, hamstrings, shoulders Boosts mental, physical equilibrium Helps improve digestion, reduces anxiety, back pain, etc. 5.
-5. Practising the asana helps in burning fat It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana gives proper stretch to the spine Practising the asana provides stamina, focus anxiety, back pain, etc. Practising the asana helps in burning fat It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana gives proper stretch to the spine It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana gives proper stretch to the spine Practising the asana helps in burning fat It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana helps in burning fat It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives stamina, focus and body balance
+Neck and back injuries The benefits of performing a Trikonasana are as follows: Strengthens the legs, ankles, knees, arms and chest Sketches and opens the hips, groins, calves, hamstrings, shoulders Boosts mental, physical equilibrium Helps improve digestion, reduces anxiety, back pain, etc. S. S.Practising the asana helps in burning fat It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana gives proper stretch to the spine Practising the asana provides stamina, focus anxiety, back pain, etc. Practising the asana did body balance digestion, reduces anxiety, back pain, etc. Practising the asana gives proper stretch to the spine Practising the asana helps in burning fat It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana gives proper stretch to the spine Practising the asana helps in burning fat It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana helps in burning fat It helps growing children acquire good height The asana boosts the mobility of hip joints and neck Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine Practising the asana gives proper stretch to the spine